odoo/odoo/doc/howto/howto_website.rst

 You're now in OpenERP "proper", the backend/administrative interface.
 We'll deal with it in :ref:`a latter section
 <howto-website-administration>`, for how click on the
-:guilabel:`Website` menu item, in the top-left of the browser between :guilabel:`Messaging` and :guilabel:`Settings`.
+:menuselection:`Website` menu item, in the top-left of the browser between :menuselection:`Messaging` and :menuselection:`Settings`.

 You're back to your website, but are now an administrator and thus have access to the advanced edition features of an OpenERP-build